mvysny/photocloud-frame-slideshow/docs/index.md

 # Devices Support

 PhotoCloud works best with Android 5 onwards (API level 21).
 You can install newest PhotoCloud from Google Play.

+## Half-supported Devices

 In fact the PhotoCloud on Google Play also supports Android 4.4 and higher (API level 19 and higher), however on Android 4 you may encounter the "SSL Handshake Aborted" issues (see FAQ for more details), therefore Android 5+ is recommended.

 There is an older version of PhotoCloud published on Google Play which also